Sack of Thessalonica (904): Battle and the sack

 Word came from the Byzantine Emperor of the planned attack by the Abbasids.
 When word of this reached Thessalonica's citizens, panic gripped the city.
 The name of the Emperor's messenger was Petronas, who held the rank of protospatharios.
 Petronas advised the Thessalonicans not to concentrate their efforts on repairs of the walls.
 John Kaminiates relates that Petronas devised an alternative strategy.
 Knowing that work on the walls would be superfluous not having the benefit of time, Petronas designed an underwater fence that would have protected the city by not letting ships near the walls.
 In 1777 a French abbot, Belley, in his study on the history and monuments of the city of Thessalonica, wrote: "There exist a great number of inscriptions, although a multitude of them were thrown into the sea, in order to prevent the fleet of the Saracens from landing at the city, which they sacked at the beginning of the tenth century."
-Which corroborates Kaminiates' account.
+This corroborates Kaminiates' account.

 However, before the fence could be completed, along came yet another envoy from the emperor to take over responsibility for the welfare of the city and to expedite the recall of Petronas.
 This was Leo Chitzilakes who had been appointed Strategos of the region and put in charge of military operations.
 He decided to call a temporary halt to the work on the underwater fence and to have the building up of the wall completed.
 Leo VI sent yet again another Strategos named Niketas to replace Leo Chitzilakes to take command of the city.
 Despite a fearful reputation as a military commander, he was only able to marginally improve the city's chances for defense.
 Pleas for help to the outlying lands and vassals were largely ignored, while repair work on the wall would prove to be insufficient.
 The Abbasid raiders appeared and after a short siege lasting less than four days, the attackers were able to storm the seaward walls, overcome the Thessalonians' resistance, and take the city on 29 July.